Project Costs

 - Recommendations are passed to our trustees, and a final decision made about whether to offer you a grant

 Once a decision is made, we’ll email you to confirm the outcome.
-We’ll soon be publishing more information about how long it will take to hear a decision.

 What happens when you get a decision?